zhouheidz/CMSC-125-finalproj/README.md

 ## Files

-*ChiuShell.c
+* ChiuShell.c
-⋅⋅⋅The source code, written in C. It contains all implementations of selected Windows command line interpreter commands
+The source code, written in C. It contains all implementations of selected Windows command line interpreter commands

-*ChiuShell.exe
+* ChiuShell.exe
-⋅⋅⋅The executable file, emulating selected processes and behaviors of a Windows command line interpreter
+The executable file, emulating selected processes and behaviors of a Windows command line interpreter

 ## Compilation